Why Are Flights So Expensive Right Now? | Cost of Flying in 2023

 NYC to Oslo fare

-Sure, you can snag a cheap flight on one of these barebones airlines.
+Sure, you can snag a cheap flight on one of these budget airlines.
 But they also routinely force major airlines like Delta, American, United, and their international partners to compete on price, too.
 And that's a win for consumers.

-Read our reviews of what It's Like Flying PLAY and Norse Atlantic Airlines!
+Read our reviews of what it's like flying PLAY and Norse Atlantic Airlines!

 For now, we're still finding some dirt-cheap fares to Europe, though there's no question it's gotten a bit harder.
 The future of cheap flights hinges on that competition staying strong.